wildfish/django-star-ratings/README.rst

 Usage
 -----

-Add the following javascript and stylesheet to you template
+Add the following javascript and stylesheet to your template

 ::